Atlanta Airport (Idaho)

-Atlanta Airport (FAA LID: 55H) is a public airport located one mile (2 km) northwest of the central business district of Atlanta, a town in Elmore County, Idaho, United States.
+Atlanta Airport (FAA LID: 55H) is a public airport located one mile (2 km) northwest of the central business district of Atlanta, an unincorporated community in Elmore County, Idaho, United States.
 It is owned by the State of Idaho, Idaho Transportation Department, Division of Aeronautics.

 Facilities and aircraft

 Atlanta Airport covers an area of 14 acre and had one runway designated 16/34 with a 2,460 by 75 ft (750 by 23 m) turf/dirt surface.
 For the 12-month period ending July 29, 2005, the airport had 900 aircraft operations, an average of 75 per month: 89% general aviation and 11% air taxi.